 An anthropologist, writer and artist, Abou is author of the book Clerks of the Passage (2012, Montreal: Linda Leith Press) and On Not Dying: Secular Immortality in the Age of Technoscience (2020, Minneapolis: Univ.
 Minn.
 Press).
-He is Assistant Professor of Anthropology at The New School for Social Research and founder of Art Space Sanctuary as well as the Shipibo Conibo Center.
+He is Associate Professor of Anthropology at The New School for Social Research and founder of Art Space Sanctuary as well as the Shipibo Conibo Center.
 As part of the artist duo caraballo-farman, he has exhibited internationally, including at the Tate Modern, UK, and PS1/MOMA, NY, and received several grants and awards, including NYFA and Guggenheim Fellowships.
 He is producer and co-writer on several feature films most recently Icaros: A Vision.

 Ximena Saskia Warnaars

 Ximena is an anthropologist and activist headstrong about indigenous rights and environmental justice.
 She started her career studying visual arts and moved into enacting forum theatre and co-creating community performances for social change.
 Since 2016 she is program officer in the Ford Foundation in the Natural Resources and Climate Change team and leads the foundation's global work on extractive industries.
 In the Andes and the Amazon she worked with indigenous federations and lived in communities including among the Shipibo Conibo peoples.
 She set up the regional office for EarthRights International, where as director she was responsible for developing and overseeing the program focused on legal advocacy and environmental justice.
 She also served as adviser on the Andes Advisory Board for the Global Greengrants Fund and was responsible for identifying and regranting small funds to grassroots organizations working on extractives and climate change mitigation.
 Ximena has published several peer-reviewed articles and book chapters.
 She holds a PhD from the University of Manchester, UK as well as master’s and bachelor’s degrees in development anthropology from the University of Utrecht in the Netherlands.